CAMP AND REGISTRATION FEES

 There is an Active Registration fee of $5.46 per week.
 A $100 deposit for each week of camp is due at the time of registration.
 Deposits may be paid by credit card and remaining balance may be paid by credit card or check.
 You may pay in full at the time of registration if you wish.
 The balance of camp fees is due two weeks prior to the start of camp.

-We have a limited number of spaces available for tuition assistance in 2017.
+We have a limited number of spaces available for tuition assistance.
 Our goal is to develop a robust scholarship fund in order to reach all children, regardless of socioeconomic background.

 CANCELLATIONS AND CAMP CHANGE POLICIES